raheemmohamed/simple-design/README.md

 1. Clone the project
 2. Install NodeJS if doesn't installed
 3. Do `Npm install`
-4. run this command for up the dev server `npm run start`
+4. Run this command for up the dev server `npm run start`

+## Follow below step for production
+1. Do `Npm run build`

 ## References
 1. [iconmoon](https://icomoon.io/)